-- Directly from yourself, from e.g. order form/application documents/telephone/email;
+- Directly from yourself, for example, from an Order Form/application documents/telephone/email;

 - From third party organisations such as Credit Reference Agencies (‘CRAs’) and Fraud Prevention Agencies (‘FPA’);

-When we process your personal information this will be either for our legitimate business interest, to comply with our legal obligations.
+- When we process your personal information this will be either for our legitimate business purposes or to comply with our legal obligations;

 In the course of dealing with your application and any subsequent agreements you enter into we may collect the following personal information:

 - Your title, full name, contact details, email address, home and mobile telephone numbers;

 - Your home address and address history, together with information about your occupier status, whether you are a tenant, live with parents or are an owner occupier;